RECOVERY – take care of your muscles

 Text Carsten Vagn-Hansen

 Recovery.
 After the muscles have been used, it is necessary to set off time to recover; Especially if you have worked up a sweat.
-You should wait one to two days before the muscle fibres are completely recovered.
+You should wait for one to two days before the muscle fibres are completely recovered.

 Exercise and Fitness

 Many people use their body too seldom and too little varied.
 Everyday life is for most people affected by a lot of sitting.
 That often causes pain and tenderness in muscles, tendons and joints.
 The nerves that set the muscles in motion will die if they are not used.
 Thus the muscles also die.
-It’s ancient wisdom that pains in muscles while exercising will disappear with more exercise.
+It’s an ancient wisdom that pains in muscles while exercising will disappear with more exercise.
 We know that the muscles repair themselves when they are being used.
 The muscles also become bigger and stronger.
-New muscle cells are formed from the muscles’ stem cells and existing ones grow.
+New muscle cells are formed from the muscles’ stem cells, and existing ones grow.

-To achieve or maintain a general good physical shape, you need to exercise or workout two to three times a week, for at least half an hour at a time.
+To achieve or maintain a generally good physical shape, you need to exercise or workout two to three times a week, for at least half an hour at a time.
 You must make sure to get your heart pumping and to use as much of your body as possible.
 Are you training for a race or another sports performance, you should exercise four to six times a week, and when you reach the elite sports level 10 to 14 times.

 During recovery, fatty acids and amino acids are required for the muscles to rebuild and grow.
 The liver and muscles’ depot of glucose (energy storage) must be restored so that there is glucose available when the muscles are to be used again.
 If you want to lose weight, you should therefore be careful with fast carbs such as white bread, candy, sweet drinks etc. If you avoid those things, the body will use energy from one of the body’s depots instead.

-If you consume sugar or fructose after working out, from for example juice, it will affect the production of growth hormones.
-They are important for example the production of new muscle cells and strengthening the existing ones.
-To refill your carbohydrate depots it is better to eat for example bananas and whole grain bread.
+If you consume sugar or fructose after working out, from, for example, juice, it will affect the production of growth hormones.
+They are important, for example, the production of new muscle cells and strengthening the existing ones.
+To refill your carbohydrate depots, it is better to eat, for example, bananas and whole-grain bread.

-While working out you will also lose salts and fluids.
-By weighing yourself before and after working out you can figure out how much fluids you need to replace.
-Most people consume enough salts in their diet, however if you sweat a lot and drink only water, adding sea salt in the water might be a good idea.
+While working out, you will also lose salts and fluids.
+By weighing yourself before and after working out, you can figure out how much fluids you need to replace.
+Most people consume enough salts in their diet; however, if you sweat a lot and drink only water, adding sea salt in the water might be a good idea.

 The large oxygen turnover in the muscle tissue causes oxidation of the cells with inflammation.
 Therefore the body will require antioxidants, including vitamin C, D, K and B and minerals such as calcium, magnesium, selenium and zinc.
 Lack of vitamin D3 often causes muscle pains.
 Bioflavonoids from fruit, vegetables, seeds and nuts are also necessary to ingest if you exercise intensively.
 Berries contain many effective antioxidants and can be used in smoothies together with other nutrients.
 Omega-3 fatty acids are vital for complete recovery and prevent inflammation.
-If you supplement the body with all the nutrients it needs in sufficient amounts, you will have maximum effect of the workout.
+If you supplement the body with all the nutrients, it needs sufficient amounts, and you will have the maximum effect of the workout.

-Proteins Accelerates Recovery
+Proteins Accelerate Recovery

 Creatine is a Natural Substance in the Muscles

 This substance affects our ability to do momentary, intense muscle work.
-It exists in meat and fish and the body can create it itself.
+It exists in meat and fish, and the body can create it itself.
 Taken as a supplement, especially together with whey protein, it increases the performance ability when doing brief, intensive work, such as extreme sports etc. Creatine also provides a quicker recovery after physical strain and prevents acidification of the body.
-It prevents cell damage and inflammation following great physical strain, for example a 30 km race (Santos et al. Life Sciences 75 (2004) 1917-24).
+It prevents cell damage and inflammation following great physical strain, for example, a 30 km race (Santos et al. Life Sciences 75 (2004) 1917-24).